-Returning students who have previously completed at least one course at the Faculty, but who have not been in attendance for one or more sessions, do not need to reapply for admission.
+Returning students who have previously completed at least one academic course at the Faculty, but who have not been in attendance for one or more sessions, do not need to reapply for admission.
 They must apply for re-registration through the Registrar's Office, Faculty of Kinesiology and Physical Education, 55 Harbord Street, Toronto, Ontario, M5S 2W6.
 Students away for more than two years must fulfill the requirements of the curriculum currently in place.
-Registration must be completed prior to the commencement of a session, and those using the "returning student" provision must complete their degree within 10 calendar years of initial admission.
+Registration must be completed prior to the commencement of a session.
+All students must complete their degree within 10 calendar years of initial admission.